Cyberflix-Media/Cyberflix-Docs/docs/about/activity-agreement.md

 2. Participating in Discord
 3. Requesting new content on Ombi

-The easiest way to maintain activity is to participate in the Discord.
+The easiest way to maintain Activity is to participate in the Discord.
 It is impeccable we receive feedback, insight, and involvement from Members.
 Cyberflix offers it's services for free and without any input from Members the direction and health of our service may deteriorate.
 Participating in Discord requires involvement in polls, community events such as watch parties, and discussion in chat channels.

 ### Jellyfin Requirements
-This table lists the requirments to maintain activity via Jellyfin.
+This table lists the requirments to maintain Activity via Jellyfin.
 It is based of content consumed per month.

 |Standing|TV|Movies|
 |-|-|-|